RAID log: Track risks, assumptions, issues & decisions

 Risks

 This section of a RAID log is similar to a risk register, which aims to identify, analyze, and solve risks preemptively.
 If your team actively uses a risk register, you can implement it in the R section of the RAID log.
-In addition to proactive risk management, you can also use the risks section in your RAID log to document any unexpected risks as they occur.
 When the team identifies a risk, they should assign a clear owner to manage that issue if it comes up later in the project.

 Actions or Assumptions

-Actions—or action items—are all things that need to be done throughout the duration of the project.
+Actions, or action items, are all things that need to be done throughout the project.
 Action items should always have a clear owner so everyone knows who is responsible for each specific item.
-If there are multiple owners of an action item, clearly identify which individual is responsible for which deliverable.
-Project managers should regularly check on open project tasks or action items to ensure that the project continues moving.
+If there are multiple owners of an action item, clearly identify who is responsible for each deliverable.

 Assumptions are things that your team anticipates will go a certain way during the planning process.
-In regards to project management, assumptions are factors that the team is already certain about.
-This could be because of either experience or expertise.
+In project management, assumptions are factors the team is already certain about.
 A good example of an assumption in project management is assuming a crucial part of a machine arrives safely and on time.

 Issues